Our Staff

 Marion Pollack

 Marion Pollack is a retired postal worker and a long-time activist with the Canadian Union of Postal Workers (CUPW).
 She has held Union positions at the Local, Regional, and National level.
 She was recently elected to be a retiree representative on her pension plan.
 She has a keen interest in women’s issues and continues to work for the full economic, social and political equality of all women.
 She is a former Board member and a Past President of the Canadian Research Institute for the Advancement of Women (CRIAW-ICREF).
-Currently she is the 411 Board President and an I and R volunteer.
-Shealso participates in the new facility, program, personnel, and seniors’ issues committees.
+She participates in the new facility, program, personnel, and seniors’ issues committees.
 She is inspired by the dedication, spirit, and tenacity of the Board, staff, and members of 411.